Peabody Preserve

 Cornell Cooperative Extension of Westchester County

-Here’s a great holiday gift for the gardener in your life:a subscription to the Home Garden Lecture Series through Cornell Cooperative Extension of Westchester.
-There is one webinar lecture per month from January through May, and a tour in May while space lasts.
+General: Need a last minute holiday gift for a special gardener?
+A subscription to the Home Garden Lecture Series through Cornell Cooperative Extension of Westchester.
+There is one webinar lecture per month from January through May, and a tour in June while space lasts.
 Advance registration is required.
 The whole webinar series is $45; individual webinars are $5 each.
-For more information, please call CCE at 914-285-4640, 914-285-4620 or email westchester@cornell.edu
+Check out the brochure at 2025_Home_Gardening_Lecture_Series_brochure_2024-10-30-2024.pdf For more information, please call CCE at 914-285-4640, 914-285-4620 or email westchester@cornell.edu

 web counter